5 Mindset Shifts To Make Clean Eating A Habit

 To celebrate Clean Eating Week here at mindbodygreen we're sharing the many ways that wellness experts fuel and care for their bodies with food.

 Functional medicine nutritionist Dana James shares how she helps her clients shift their mindset to create healthier eating patterns.
 For more great tips from Dana, check out her video course, How to Ditch Sugar.
-And for even more info on all things nutrition, check out our awesome video courses.

 Food is medicine, and your mind is the cure.

 As a functional medicine nutritionist and cognitive behavioral therapist, I’m privy to the inner workings of a client’s mind and behavior around food.

 What trips them up from consistently following a clean diet is not lack of willpower but rather a reflexive action to use food as a distraction, a reward, or to placate an emotion.